 Filed Systems

 The Studio maintains and evaluates filed provisional system architectures representing distinct applied problem domains.
-These filed systems are described at a conceptual level to clarify architectural intent without disclosing implementation details or commercialization pathways.
+These systems are described at a conceptual level to communicate architectural intent and evaluation scope, without disclosing implementation details or commercialization pathways.

 See the Filed Systems page for additional information.